 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Corning has relatively fewer families with younger children, and/or college students.
 Combined, this makes Corning a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

 Compared to the rest of the country, citizens of Corning spend much less time in their cars: on average, their commute to work is only 19.22 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

 Being a small city, Corning does not have a public transit system used by locals to get to and from work.

 The people who call Corning home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Corning residents report their race to be White.
-Important ancestries of people in Corning include German, English, French , and Greek.
+Important ancestries of people in Corning include German, English, French , and Lithuanian.